xapple/ld12/README.md

-# ld12 version 0.9.0
+# ld12 version 1.0.0

-Analysis for LD12 genomes
+Analysis for LD12 genomes and the freshwater against marine comparison paper.